tomashonse/tomashonse/README.md

 I'm currently studying Electronic Engineering and also I'm a member of the "Roberto Rocca" program at Techint.

-I'm interested on embebbed system programming, I daily use C and can use a little bit of Python.
+I'm interested on embedded system programming, I daily use C and can use a little bit of Python.

 I always want to talk about Naruto 🦊 and Harry Potter ⚡🧙